Long Grove, Iowa: Culture

-The town's annual celebration represents Long Grove's claim to fame: The Strawberry Festival.
-Held the second Sunday each June, the day kicks off at 9 am with the Strawberry Stampede – youth fun/competitive fitness footraces followed by a parade at 11:15 am.
-Area strawberry farmers sell strawberries, there are games for children, a children's Strawberry Pageant, Trivia Contest, Raffle, Strawberry Cooking Contest, petting zoo, pony rides, wagon rides, and a variety of entertainment groups throughout the day.
-Community organizations provide a wide variety of food choices.
-Strawberry shortcake, ice cream, kettle corn and other foods are available throughout the day.
+Held the second Sunday each June, Long Grove’s famous Strawberry Festival kicks off at 9 am with the Strawberry Stampede – youth/competitive fitness footraces, followed by a parade at 11:15 am.
+Area strawberry farmers sell strawberries, and there are games for children and a variety of entertainment groups throughout the day.

-Another attraction is the Alexander Brownlie Sod House, on the city's north side.
+Another attraction is the Alexander Brownlie House on the city's north side.
 The sod house was built by the Brownlie Brothers dates from Iowa's prairie days of the 1830s.
 The house, which is open for tours, is listed on the National Register of Historic Places.

 Located approximately six miles north and east of Long Grove is the Dan Nagle Walnut Grove Pioneer Village, at the north edge of Scott County Park.
 The village, a re-creation of an 1860s Scott County cross-roads settlement and stage coach, is made up of 18 historic buildings including an old church, a bank, a train depot and boardwalk of shops.
-Numerous events are scheduled throughout the year.